coderefinery/git-intro/_episodes/07-remotes.md

 offers a nice HTML user interface to browse the repositories and handles many things very nicely.

-It is free for public projects and hosting private projects costs a monthly fee.
+It is free for public projects and hosting private projects costs a monthly fee (but educational discounts exist).
 The free part of the service has made it very popular with many open source providers.

 CodeRefinery does not in any way endorse the use if GitHub.
 There are many commercial alternatives such as [GitLab](https://about.gitlab.com) or